mkarots/taggsy/REPORT.md

 ### Filtering out words:
-There are two kinds of filtering involved
+There are two filtering steps:

-* a) Filtering of non-words
-    We need to filter non-words so we get left with the actual words.
+a) We need to filter non-words so we get left with the actual words.
 Initially, the text will be split, into sentences using the dot '.' as a sentence separator.
 After this step, the rest of the punctuation is ignored.

-* b) Filtering of stopwords
-    We need to filter out stopwords, so we are left with the non-common words in the texts.
+b) We need to filter out stopwords, so we are left with the non-common words in the texts.
 This can easy be done by using an existing library like nltk or spacy.

-## Requirements

-  ### Functional requirements:

-  * Software should compute the most common occurring words between 2 or more documents.

-  ### Non functional requirements:

-* Implementation language: python

-* Compatible platforms: Linux/MacOS

-* API should be straighforward to use

-* Should be usable both programmatically and as a script

-* Library format: python package

-* Output is in json/python dictionary format